How to use big data to grow your business?

 Failing to act on the data that you have collected can be detrimental to your startup as a whole.
 Irrelevant or unused data should be erased or purged.
 This data can bog down your system.
 Furthermore, always ensure that the data that you intend to act on is meaningful and relevant to your company in specific ways.

 There are several costs associated with using big data, but most will find that using big data is cost-effective overall.

 The most significant of these expenses may be hiring an IT data expert to obtain and analyze the data for you.
-Because this is a relatively niche skill set, you may pay a pretty penny to access the data you need.
+Because this is a relative niche skill set, you may pay a pretty penny to access the data you need.
 The next significant expense is the server needed to collect and process the extensive amount of data that will be harvested.